jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 what is next?
 *************************************************************************************

-Would you like to :ref:`test binary operations?<truth table: Binary Operations part 1>`
+Would you like to :ref:`test binary operations?<truth table: Binary Operations 1>`

 ----